NichoFerg/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it ensures that no part of the configuration was missed.
-Taking the time that the ensure that the playbook is perfect will help to automate running this playbook on multiple machines, if desired, efficent and errorlessly.
+Taking the time to ensure that the playbook is perfect will help to automate running this playbook on multiple machines, if desired, efficent and errorlessly.

 The playbook implements the following tasks:
 - Installs Docker and Python3-pip to be used as the default docker module